eliaskosunen/scnlib/README.md

 Build CMake target `doc` and look in the folder `doc/html` for Doxygen output.

+## Compiler support

+Every commit is tested with
+ * gcc 4.9 and newer
+ * clang 3.5 and newer
+ * Visual Studio 2015 and 2017

+Older compilers may work, but it is not guaranteed.

 ## Benchmarks

 These benchmarks were run on a Windows 10 machine, with an Intel Core i7-8750H processor, and compiled with Visual Studio version 15.9.4.